 What is Estate Planning?
 I don’t have a lot of assets.
 Why should I speak with an expert?

 Estate planning involves making reasoned decisions about how the property or monies you own are distributed upon your death.
+In North Carolina, if you do not have a Will, current state law will determine who receives your assets.
 The simplest of estates can become a costly nightmare for survivors when there are no provisions made for an orderly distribution of assets upon death or responsible individuals named to oversee that process.
 These problems arise at a time when loved ones are least capable of dealing with complicated and messy legal matters while grieving the loss of a family member.
 Estate planning should also include decisions pertaining to end of life decision-making, appointing a health care power of attorney to make medical decisions if you are incapacitated, and a durable power of attorney to make financial or legal decisions upon your incapacity.
 Finally, some consideration should be given in any estate plan as to how one will pay for long-term nursing or medical care if a chronic illness, physical or mental incapacity strikes.

 What is “Probate?”